StockSharp/doc/en/topics/TelegramControl.md

 After that, the bot is ready for use.
 Next, for the bot to start seeing your strategies, you need to:

-- In the case of using the [Designer](Designer.md) program, enable the Remote mode on the main panel:
+- In the case of using the [Designer](Designer.md) program, enable the Remote mode on the Cloud panel:

   ![DesignerRibbon.png](../images/DesignerRibbon.png)